getbubblenow/bubble-docs/cert_instructions/ios_cert.md

 ### In the "Download Certificate" section of the Devices screen, click or tap on `Apple`

- * Note: You must use Safari.
+ * Note: You must use Safari to download your Bubble certificate.
 If you're using Firefox or Chrome, switch to Safari before downloading the certificate.
  * You'll see a pop-up that says "This website is trying to download a configuration profile.
 Do you want to allow this?"
  * Tap "Allow"
  * You'll now see a pop-up titled "Profile Downloaded" with the message "Review the profile in Settings app if you want to install it."
 Tap the Close button on this pop-up.